r-pufky/docs/saltstack.md

 verifiable signing certs, which self-signed certs cannot provide.
 Otherwise this option will drop any message that does not verify.

-## State
+### State
 /etc/salt/master.d/state.conf
 ```saltstack
 failhard: True
 ```
 State applicatin to minions.
-Minions will immediately fail with an error, instead of continuing to apply state.
+Minions will immediately fail is there is an error, instead of continuing to apply state.

 [Managing States][12]
 ---------------------
 States apply specific configurations to minions.
+See [State Reference][13].

 Any `.sls` file in the [File Roots](#file-roots) will be evaluated as a SaLt State file.
 Subdirectories can be referenced as packages if there is an